dimitri-nicolo/calico/master/reference/calicoq/policy.md

 -  [calicoq eval]({{site.baseurl}}/{{page.version}}/reference/calicoq/eval) for
    more detail about the related `calico eval` command.
 -  [Policy]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/policy) for
-   more information about the Calico selector-based policy model.
+   more information about the {{site.prodname}} selector-based policy model.